A Zesty Take

 Now, for a brief history lesson.
 Citrus fruits originated in South and Southeast Asia, then moved through the Middle East and the Mediterranean on the Silk Road.
 By the time European explorers sailed across the Atlantic, they packed citrus on their ships for survival.
 Scurvy, brought on by vitamin C deficiency, was a fatal disease curable only by oranges and lemons, which accelerated the spread of these fruits across the globe.
 Today, South Africa, Egypt, and China lead exports of this puckering category of fruit.

 So, of all of the citrus in the world, which one is the best?
 This isn’t like choosing a favorite child for us.
 Instead, it’s an agreement we came to quickly.
 It’s the verdant, floral, effortless… lime.
-This is definitely a biased opinion: squeezed generously in Sneha’s mom’s salty-sour-sweet kachumber* and Mu’s grandma’s iconic b’faff**, lime was ubiquitous in both of our upbringings, from Minnesota to Martinique.
+This is definitely a biased opinion: squeezed generously in Sneha’s mom’s salty-sour-sweet kachumber* and Mu’s grandma’s iconic blaff**, lime was ubiquitous in both of our upbringings, from Minnesota to Martinique.

 In honor of this shared love, here are two of our favorite recipes incorporating limes.

-Sneha’s Ginger-Garlic-Cilantro Chicken
+Sneha’s Ginger-Garlic-Clilantro Chicken

-Method: In a plastic bag or large bowl, add yogurt, salt, grated garlic and ginger, cilantro, and juice of one lime and stir to mix the marinade.
-Add the chicken breasts, making sure to thoroughly massage the marinade (either with your hands or by shaking the plastic bag—though with your hands is better).
-Place in the fridge, and let it sit for up to 24 hours.
+In a plastic bag or large bowl, add the yogurt, salt, grated garlic and ginger, cilantro, and juice of one lime and stir to mix the marinade.

-Cook on a cast iron pan (or any pan, or even grill) over medium-high heat.
-Serve with rice or naan, some thinly sliced raw onions, and… you guessed it, a generous squeeze of fresh lime juice.
+Serve with rice or naan, some thinly-sliced raw onions, and… you guessed it, a generous squeeze of fresh lime juice.

-Martinican First Communion Chocolate by Tatie Maryse (Yes, There’s Lime in There)
+Martinican First Communion Chocolate by Tatie Maryse (Yes, There's Lime in There) Serves 2–3

-Strain and serve hot, traditionally alongside pain au beurre, a Martinican brioche.
+Strain and serve hot, traditionally alongside pain au beurre, a Martinican brioche

 We hope this inspires you to add a spritz of lime to your next meal, whether it’s sweet or savory.
 And no, none of that sh*t in a squeeze bottle.